 Dik Jarman has a long history of practice in Australia and internationally, both in the studio and on site.
 Dik was a Director of multi award winning practice Studio505, and Chief Representative for their office in Changzou, China.

-Dik has specialised in complex or large scale cultural and civic projects and was project architect and site architect for the Australian Pavilion for the 2005 World Expo in Aichi Japan, the Lotus Exhibition and Conference Centre in Wujin China, and the Royal Children’s Hospital in Melbourne Australia.
+Dik has specialised in complex or large scale cultural and civic projects and was project leader and site leader for the Australian Pavilion for the 2005 World Expo in Aichi Japan, the Lotus Exhibition and Conference Centre in Wujin China, and the Royal Children’s Hospital in Melbourne Australia.

 Dik is currently Past President of the RAIA International Chapter and Vice President of the Commonwealth Association of Architects where he heads the research into the state of the profession in the Commonwealth.